antonblanchard/microwatt/README.md

 ## Synthesis on Xilinx FPGAs using Vivado

-- Install Vivado (I'm using the free 2019.1 webpack edition).
+- Install Vivado (I'm using the free 2019.1 web pack edition).

 - Setup Vivado paths: